 Dry Lips & Mouth

 One of the worst side effects of chemo for me was the dry mouth and mouth sores.
 I always had lip balm on hand to reapply throughout the day to keep my lips soft.
 It didn’t seem to matter how much water I drank, I always had a dry mouth until treatment finished.

 My skin changed so many times during chemotherapy and radiation and now 3 months on from finishing, it’s almost back to normal.

 If you’re about to undergo treatment yourself, expect some changes may happen although it’s very different for everyone.
 Treat your skin gently and remember that you may have to readjust your skincare regime a few times until it’s back to normal again.

 You can find out more about MooGoo’s range of skincare here.
-They are an Australian company with a wide range of natural and gentle products that are made with effective ingredients and no gimmicks.
+They are an Australian company with a wide range of natural and gentle products.
+These are made with effective ingredients and no gimmicks.

 The range offers solutions to many different skin issues, as well as eczema and dry skin and they’re made from natural plant oils and extracts.
 I love that they list every ingredient in each of their products on their website.

 I love the MooGoo Oncology Care Pack which includes some gorgeous products that help hydrate protect, soothe and care for skin during and after chemo or radiotherapy for breast cancer or other cancers.
 Plus a gorgeous pair or cosy socks to help keep feet warm as a side effect can also be cold hands and feet.

 The pack, at $40, includes:

 - Skin Milk Udder Cream – a lightweight moisturiser

 - Fresh Cream Deodorant – a natural deodorant preventing odour causing bacteria